Hitman (franchise): Literature

 William C. Dietz wrote the first novel in the Hitman book series, titled Hitman: Enemy Within.
 It was released on August 28, 2007, and published by Del Rey Books.
-Set between the events of 2002's Hitman 2: Silent Assassin and 2004's Hitman: Contracts, the novel centers around the Franchise (the main antagonists of the 2006 game Hitman: Blood Money), a rival contract killing organization that is trying to take down 47's employers, the ICA.
+Set between the events of Hitman 2: Silent Assassin and Hitman: Blood Money, the novel centers around Puissance Treize, an organisation rival to ICA.

 The second novel in the Hitman book series, Hitman: Damnation, was written by Raymond Benson and was published on October 30, 2012.
-It serves as a tie-in and prequel to the 2012 game, Hitman: Absolution.
+It serves as a tie-in and prequel to Hitman: Absolution.

 IO Interactive partnered with Dynamite Entertainment to create Agent 47: Birth of the Hitman, a six-issue comic book miniseries that ran from November 2017 to June 2018, and was later released as a graphic novel in 2019.
 The series ties-in with the World of Assassination trilogy and depicts 47's life before the events of the games, including his upbringing at Dr. Ort-Meyer's asylum and his previous career as a brainwashed assassin for Providence alongside his best friend, Lucas Grey / Subject 6.
 IO Interactive had complete control over the storyline of the comic.